oracle-livelabs/goldengate/atp-kafka/create/create.md

 In this lab, you will:
 * Locate Oracle Cloud Infrastructure GoldenGate in the Console
 * Create an OCI GoldenGate deployment for the Autonomous Database
-* Create an OCI GoldenGate deployment for Oracle Object Storage
+* Create an OCI GoldenGate deployment for Apache Kafka
 * Create connections for the source Autonomous Databases and target Apache Kafka node.
 * Assign connections to deployments